egmontas/dcl/readme_serversetup.txt

 Verify2: run: pm2 log 0 -f (it should read rtmp connect, rtmp play, rtmp publish).
 Run: mpv https://<ip-address>.nip.io/live/<nameofstream>/index.m3u8 (you should see the stream, but didn't work for me).
 This is the link to paste within your dcl scene: https://<ip-address>.nip.io/live/<nameofstream>/index.m3u8

+10: Troubleshooting

+I had a problem with the droplet running out of disk space.
+To see storage breakdown,
+Run: df -h
+To see in more detail, install ncdu.
+Run: apt-get install ncdu
+Run: ncdu /
+Navigating is self-explanatory, delete files with 'd' '/root/nms/srv/media/live/<name>' - was saving stream media files from each load presumably, proceeded to delete large media.